 The Authorities Section is responsible for coordinating and providing post-cataloging authority control maintenance activities related to name, series, subject, and name/title access in the Libraries catalog.
 Members of the Section act as resources in the area of authority control, establish series authority records for copy and some original catalogers, and provide NACO training as needed.

 The Database Maintenance Section consists of two units: the Maintenance Unit and the Marking Unit.
 The function of Database Maintenance is to maintain the quality of bibliographic and holding records in GIL, the UGA Libraries' online catalog, to process added copies, added locations, added volumes, location transfers, withdrawals, possible duplicates, and to prepare materials for transfer to the Repository.
-For more information, to report an error, or to find out about current projects, please visit the Database Maintenance Web page.

 The Monographs Original Cataloging Section is responsible for original cataloging and classification of the Libraries' print and electronic monographic materials and mixed media in all languages and subjects, including the input of new records into OCLC and editing of records lacking Library of Congress classification numbers and/or subject headings.
 Monographs Original Cataloging participates in NACO and the OCLC Enhance program for books.